 Due to the support of my wife, Pam, I have been able to set up shop with some excellent tools.
 While they are not what some would call the “best” they are serving me well in the shop.
 Would I like to add more?
 Sure, but that may or may not happen over time.

 For many years I used a Craftsman table saw that I bought in 1976.
 As I approached retirement I decided that I wanted to do more woodworking, but the table saw I had was difficult to use.
 After learning about the SawStop I showed Pam the online videos and she told me to buy one.
 I must say that I’m thrilled with the saw.
 While I feel safer using it, the SawStop makes me even more aware of safety.
 It's an amazing saw.

-One year for Christmas I received some gift cards from Sears on Christmas Eve.
-Sears happened to have their 14” band saw on sale so Pam and I drove over to Sears to get the saw.
-Of course the store we went to didn’t have one in stock, so we jumped in the van and drove to the next closest Sears store before they closed.
+The year before I retired I received some gift cards from Sears on Christmas Eve.
+Sears happened to have their 14” band saw on sale that ended that day.
+Pam and I drove over to Sears to get the saw.
+Of course the store we went to didn’t have one in stock.
+We jumped in the van and drove to the next closest Sears store before they closed.
 I’ve found this band saw to be an excellent tool.

 After buying the drill press I realized that it would not be very useful as a hollow chisel mortiser as I had hoped.
 Steel City was running a special price on their mortisers so I arranged to buy one at a local woodworking show.

 One day Rockler was having a fantastic deal on this Jet Dust Collection unit.
 I was able to buy it for less than half price after the Jet rebate.
 While I’d love to have a much bigger cyclone style DC this one is doing a good job for me.
 It’s certainly much better than my ShopVac.

 Most of the time it is hooked up to my table saw.
 Since my planer is right next to the saw switching the dust collector between the to is very quick and easy.